Role hierarchy

 - provides generic WRITE access for objects in schema;

-SnowDDL creates 2 types of warehouse roles:
+SnowDDL creates 2 types of warehouse access roles:

 __USAGE__W_ROLE